depressed-pho/cicada-build/doc/index.md

 # Basics

 First, your addon must have an [NPM](https://www.npmjs.com/) `package.json`.
-Use `npm init` if it doesn't already have one.
+Run `npm init` if it doesn't already have one.
 The addon does not need to be published to the NPM repository, but it still has to be an NPM package: